EmmanuelEnzeyi/EmmanuelEnzeyi/README.md

 </h1>
 <br/>
 <h3 align="center">
-    Purpose is that feeling that you are a part of something bigger than yourself, that you are needed, and that you have something better ahead to work for.
-Purpose is what creates true happiness.
-Mine is to inspire African innovators to believe in themselves and in the products they are building.
+    Purpose is that feeling that you are a part of something bigger than yourself, that you are needed, and you have something better ahead to work for.
+Purpose creates true happiness.
+Mine is to inspire African innovators to believe in themselves and to focus on doing what is right.
 </h3>
 <br/>